sistm/NPflow/cran-comments.md

 # This is an update of the NPflow package

 ## Test environments
-* local macOS 10.15.2 install, R 3.6.2
+ * local R installation, R 4.1.2 on macOS 12.2.1
-* macOS 10.13.6 (on travis-ci), R devel and release
-* ubuntu 16.04.11 (on travis-ci), R devel and release
-* Windows Visual Studio 2015 (on appveyor), R devel and release
+ * Linux (Ubuntu 20.04), macOS (11.6) and Windows (Server 2019 10.0), R devel and release (through GitHub Actions)

 ## R CMD check results
 0 errors | 0 warnings | 0 note

+On some architectures, the large volume of compiled file may trigger a note.
+These compiled functions are necessary to ensure reasonnable computation time for NPflow.

 ## Reverse dependencies
 There are no reverse dependencies.